 The city is filled with beautiful public fountains and old statues.
 Multiple pretty bridges connect the Old Town to the newer part of Bern on the right side, including the historic Untertorbrucke, a beautiful stone arch bridge, 52 metres in length, built between 1461 and 1489.

 2. Watch “the show” of the Clock Tower

 Just 3 minutes before the hour strike, a bunch of mechanical creatures, depicting the Rooster, the Knight, the Fool and others, come out of their hiding place inside the old historic astronomical clock to put a little show that’s as entertaining as astonishing.
 You can visit the Clock Tower from inside only with a tour, for about CHF 20.
 Tours are available on Mondays, Wednesdays, Fridays, Saturdays and Sundays, and are provided in English, German and French.
-For some additional effort you can climb the 130 stone steps inside the 23 meter high tower, and you will be rewarded an observation platform that overlooks into some amazing views over Bern Old Town.
+For some additional effort you can climb the 130 stone steps inside the 23 meter high tower.
+From its observation platform you can enjoy some amazing views over Bern Old Town.

 Address: Zeitglockenturm, Bim Zytglogge 1, 3011 Bern

 3. Check the ancient fountains of Bern